-The NASUWT does not agree with the addition of Career Stage Expectations to Performance Management policies or guidance.
+The Park Federation Academy Trust has produced CSEs with descriptors, which relate to different stages of the pay scales.
+The NASUWT does not agree with the addition of CSEs to Performance Management policies or guidance.
 The NASUWT does not expect these documents to be used as evidence towards the performance management process.
 These documents add detail to the Teachers' Standards that is not present in your contract and may lead to an increase in workload.
 Performance management should be based on achieving your objectives; and additional requirements may result in a barrier to pay progression.